 - Plants depend on living and nonliving things.

 - Soil and water are important natural resources because the plants that provide us with food cannot grow without them.

 Show the three-minute video Soils Are Living from the Soil Science Society of America and discuss how plants depend on other living things to create a healthy soil environment.

 Use the My Little Seed House lesson plan for grades K-2 to further explore seeds, germination, and the basic needs of plants.

-Enter your zip code in the Burpee's Growing Zone Calendar to show students your growing zone and what that means for when different vegetables, flowers, perennials, herbs, and fruits should be transplanted or seeded in the garden.
+Enter your zip code in the USDA Plant Hardiness Zone Map to show students your growing zone and what that means for when different vegetables, flowers, perennials, herbs, and fruits should be transplanted or seeded in the garden.

 Watch a reading of The Empty Pot by actor Rami Malek.

 - How Many Seeds in a Pumpkin?